Close Search

 Self Guided DIY California Deer Hunts

-Search our database for California Antelope opportunities.
+Search our database for California deer opportunities.

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Deer in California including 3D Maps, Draw Odds, Consultations and much more.
+For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Deer in California including Draw Odds, Consultations and much more.
 Go on more hunts with better information!

 Application Dates for Deer in California

-The California Deer application deadline is June 2, 2023
+The California Deer application deadline is June 2, 2025.

 Our online/print magazine has everything in one location: Application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning and much more.
 If you would like access to all of our research join today!

-California Non-Resident Deer Hunting Fees
+Non-Resident California Deer Hunting Fees

-2023 CALIFORNIA NON-RESIDENT FEES
+2025 CALIFORNIA NON-RESIDENT FEES

 Up-Front Fees

-Adult Hunting License $204.69
+Adult Hunting License $219.81

-Junior Hunting License (under 16) $15.38
+Junior Hunting License (under 16) $16.46

 Application Fee per Species (sheep, elk, and antelope) $8.13

-Deer Permit (refundable if unsuccessful) $343.25
+Deer Permit (refundable if unsuccessful) $368.20

 California Deer Hunting Articles from Huntin' Fool Magazine